JongBeomKimboeing/JongBeomKimboeing.github.io/_posts/2020-05-06-Practice_Array.md

 ---
 layout: post
-title: Gradient Descent Graph
+title: Practice of the applications of array
-description: "Showing how gradient descent works"
+description: "Practice of the applications of array"
-modified: 2020-05-02
+modified: 2020-05-10
 tags: [김성훈,DL]
 categories: [김성훈DL]
 ---